cyberiums/cyberdoc/docs/_interface/mining.md

 This document explains how to set up geth for mining.
 The Cyberium wiki also has a [page about mining](eth-wiki-mining), be sure to check that one as well.

 Mining is the process through which new blocks are created.
-Geth actually creates new blocks all the time, but these blocks need to be secured through proof-of-work so they will be accepted by other nodes.
+Geth Flavours actually creates new blocks all the time, but these blocks need to be secured through proof-of-work so they will be accepted by other nodes.
 Mining is all about creating these proof-of-work values.

 The proof-of-work computation can be performed in multiple ways.
-Geth includes a CPU miner, which does mining within the geth process.
+Geth Flavours includes a CPU miner, which does mining within the geth process.
 We discourage using the CPU miner with the Cyberium mainnet.
 If you want to mine real ether, use GPU mining.
 Your best option for doing that is the [ethminer](ethminer) software.